whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-24-Adore-Box-Subscription-June-2015-Review.md

 <center><img src='/images/AdoreBoxJune2015Info.jpg'></center>
 <center><img src='/images/AdoreBoxJune2015Info2.jpg'></center>

-<p>I'm kind of disappointed to see that their info card was printed on a regular paper then folded in half, it gives it a cheap feeling and I'm already thinking to myself "if the info card is cheap, what will the products be?"</p>
+<p>I'm kind of disappointed to see that their info card was printed on a regular paper and folded in half, it gives it a cheap feeling and I'm already thinking to myself "if the info card is cheap, what will the products be?"</p>

 <br>